-At the ENT and Allergy Center of Missouri, we offer a complete, multidisciplinary approach to managing allergies and allergic disorders, including:
+At the ENT and Allergy Center, we offer a complete, multidisciplinary approach to managing allergies and allergic disorders, including:

 - Asthma and reactive airway problems.
 These conditions involve inflammation and swelling in your airway that make it difficult to breathe.

 - Food allergies.
 Certain foods or beverages may cause allergic reactions.